 We often receive calls from clients with a blocked drain, and we regularly make emergency visits.
-Blocked drains are very common occurrences for home owners everywhere.
+Blockages are very common occurrences for home owners everywhere.
 What’s more, if they are not dealt with quickly then can become very expensive.
 Do not hesitate to get in touch if you need our expert opinion.

 Wet wipes and baby wipes are in our experience the most common cause of a blocked toilet.
 Contrary to popular belief, wet wipes are not meant to be flushed down the toilet.
 Unlike toilet paper, wet wipes are not designed to break up when flushed.
 This means that over a period of time there is a significant risk of a blockage occurring.